Osedea/react-native-opengraph-kit/README.md

-iconSource | Image.propTypes.source | The Image Source to use as Icon (see `OpenGraphDisplay`) iconStyle | Image.propTypes.style | The style of the Icon (see `OpenGraphDisplay`) showIcon | React.PropTypes.bool | Should we show the Icon or not? (default is `false`)
+iconSource | Image.propTypes.source | The Image Source to use as Icon (see `OpenGraphDisplay`) iconStyle | Image.propTypes.style | The style of the Icon (see `OpenGraphDisplay`) showIcon | React.PropTypes.bool | Should we show the Icon or not? (default is `false`) resultLimit | React.PropTypes.number | Max number of parsed OpenGraph links to display (default is `1`)

 ## OpenGraphDisplay